 If your dog is struggling to learn something, consider whether or not this is a good time to train.
 Has the session gone on for too long?
 Remember to keep dog training sessions short (about 10 to 15 minutes) and end on a positive note.
 Or, you may try breaking down the behavior into smaller parts and train each one separately.
 The action/cue "roll over" is often trained in steps for this very reason.

-The next time you find yourself feeling impatient, look at the time.
+The next time you find yourself feeling impatient, check the time.
 If it has been long enough (or if your dog seems frustrated or disinterested), simply wrap things up with an easy action you know your dog can complete.
-Make sure to end the session with a success, even if it means going back to the sit cue.
+Make sure to end on a positive note, even if it means going back to the sit cue.
 Later, you can try breaking up the training into smaller parts.

-Another example of impatience is this: You ask your dog to sit and he doesn't.
+Here's another example of impatience: You ask your dog to sit and he doesn't.
 So, you keep saying the word "sit" and he finally sits after 3 to 5 times of saying sit.
 Then, you reward him with a treat.
 Basically, you are teaching him that the command was merely a suggestion and he can wait to sit until you say it 5 times.
 Instead, consistently say the command once and wait for the result.
 If your dog does not comply the first, you should wait several seconds and start from the beginning (getting his attention first).

 06 of 10

-- They can provoke an aggressive reaction from your dog, putting you or other people in danger.
+- They may provoke an aggressive reaction from your dog, putting you or other people in danger.

-- They can cause your dog to become fearful.
+- They may cause your dog to become fearful.

-- They may even cause physical harm to your dog.
+- They may result in physical harm to your dog.

 If you think harsh discipline is necessary so you can "assert dominance" over your dog, then you are going about this all wrong.
 The notion of humans as a "pack leader" is outdated and stems from inaccurate research about dogs and wolves.
-Please do some research and learn how to truly earn your dog's respect.
+Take the time to do your research and learn how to truly earn your dog's respect.
 The training process should be a fun way to bond with your dog, not a bullying session.

 07 of 10